Having your say

 You can find more information about how call-in works on this page.

-When a temporary change to the notified airspace design is implemented or an Airspace Trial is underway, the change sponsor is required to collate, monitor and report on the level and content of related complaints from affected stakeholders.
+When a temporary change to the notified airspace design is implemented or an Airspace Trial is underway, the change sponsor is required to review and collate feedback, including complaints, from affected stakeholders.

 - contains new information on environmental impacts that differs significantly from what was proposed or expected.